Colorado HOA Documents: State Rules Every Closer Should Know

 Timeline

-CCIOA doesn't specify a hard statutory deadline like Florida's 10-business-day requirement.
-Instead, the statute says the association must provide the status letter within the time frame specified in the governing documents.
+CCIOA doesn't set a hard statutory deadline like Florida's 10-business-day rule.
+Instead, the statute says the association has to provide the status letter within whatever time frame the governing documents specify.

-In practice, most Colorado management companies deliver within 7-10 business days.
-If the governing documents don't specify a timeline, the general expectation is that the association will provide the letter within a reasonable time after the request.
+In practice, most management companies deliver within 7 to 10 business days.
+If the governing documents are silent on timing, the general expectation is "reasonable."
+Whatever that means.

 Costs

-Colorado does not cap status letter or disclosure package fees by statute.
-Management companies set their own prices.
+Colorado doesn't cap status letter or disclosure package fees.
+Management companies charge what they want.

 Typical costs in Colorado: